-September 15th – October 15th: Community Clothing Drive to Support Tent City
+September 15th – October 15th: Community Clothing Drive to support Tent City

 A tremendous help for this year’s Tent City.
 We accept clothing donations of all kinds as long as they are of decent quality or better.
 Anything helps so your support is much welcomed!
 Bring donations to:

-- Crossroads Church, 6960 Sylvania-Petersburg Road, Ottawa Lake, MI
+- Crossroads Church on 23, 6960 Sylvania-Petersburg Road, Ottawa Lake, MI

 October 17th: Walgreen’s Trick or Trot 5k Run & Zombie Walk

 Come down to participate in a 5k or show off this year’s costume.
-Located at the Fallen Timbers Mall, registration starts at 7:45 a.m. to 8:45 a.m. with the race starting at 9 a.m.
-Also a costume contest will take place at 8:30 (including prize to best: Couple, Look-a-Like, Child, Adult, Most Difficult to Run In, Zombie).
-There is a $25 + $2.50 signup fee with awards going to Overall male / female runners; Master male / female runners; Age Group Awards (male / female): 9 and under, 10-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-49, 50-59, 60-69, 70 and over.
-You can also pick up a packet at Dave’s Performance Footwear Thursday October 15th between 6 p.m. and 8 p.m.
+Located at the Fallen Timbers Mall, registration will be 7:45 a.m. to 8:45 a.m. with the race starting at 9 a.m.
+Also a costume contest will take place at 8:30 a.m. (including prize to best: Couple, Look-a-Like, Child, Adult, Most Difficult to Run In, Zombie).
+There is a $25 + $2.50 signup fee with awards going to overall male / female runners; master male / female runners; and age group awards (male / female): 9 and younger, 10-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-49, 50-59, 60-69, 70 and older.
+You can also pick up a packet at Dave’s Performance Footwear on Thursday October 15th between 6 p.m. and 8 p.m.

 Tent City 2015

 This is a weekend long event held October 23th to 25th 2015 that delivers the entire community’s compassion to those who often see none.
 Businesses, Churches, Youth Groups and Schools all donate, volunteer and/or spend the night learning how to serve those who have none.
 ALL ARE WELCOME!
 Click here to volunteer.